OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/every_configuration_parameter.md

 This page references every parameter used to configure your Orbit chain.

-Before diving in individual parameters, here is a an example representing all the parameters
+Before diving in individual parameters, here is a an example representing all the parameters, the outlined parameters are important ones.

 ```json {15,39,42,43,44}
 {